krist00fer/ef-02-unittesting/docs/instructions-easy.md

 ```

 19. We are back at a `green` state and should consider refactoring our code.
-Our implemenation of our calculator still looks very simple (even too simple) so there isn't much we can do there.
+Our implementation of our calculator still looks very simple (even too simple) so there isn't much we can do there.
 Our test file start to show some resemblance of recurring patterns that could be simplified.
 The test framework we are currently using, Xunit, provide us with a way of creating parameterized unit tests.
 That would be very welcome in order to simplify the two test methods that test that Result should return the last pushed value.
 We do understand the value of having both (since only one of them made our implementation fail) so we don't want to remove any of them but simplify them.
 At the same time, we can now certainly say that all tests that we have created need a calculator to work on, so if we can do that once that would also simplify the tests a lot.
 Replace or change the content of your RpnCalculator.cs so it looks like this.
 Build and test:

 ```csharp
 using System;